Orbeon Forms

 value="/path/to/attachments"/>

-For example, if you need two different base directories for the Form Runner apps foo and bar, you can do so by using the following properties:
+For example, if you need to store attachments in two different filesystem paths for the Form Runner apps foo and bar, you can do so by using the following properties:

 <property